-- Mindfulness allows individuals to observe/notice/attend to thoughts, feelings and perceptions.
-Taking the time to meditate and observe one’s thoughts, feelings and perceptions develops nonjudgmental awareness.
+- Mindfulness allows individuals to observe/notice/attend-to thoughts, feelings, and perceptions.
+Taking the time to meditate and observe one’s thoughts, feelings and perceptions develop nonjudgmental awareness.
 Having increased nonjudgmental awareness may help individuals make better parenting and financial decisions.

 - Attending to one’s own negative thoughts and perceptions in a nonjudgmental manner also promotes self-compassion and it is important for individuals going through what may be one of their biggest life transitions to take care of themselves.

 Anyone and everyone.
-I do my best to use a mindful approach in every case; so people who want mindful counsel, advice and advocacy should use a mindful approach.
+We do our best to use a mindful approach in every case; so people who want mindful counsel, advice and advocacy should use a mindful approach.
 Anyone wanting resources for a beneficial technique that may help them through a difficult life transition should explore a mindful approach to their situation.

 Therapeutic Massage – Taking care of your body is paramount during a divorce.
 Everyone agrees that divorces can be stressful.
-I encourage my clients to take care of themselves physically as well as mentally, and recommend a regular program of mind-clearing therapeutic massage.
+We encourage our clients to take care of themselves physically as well as mentally, and recommend a regular program of mind-clearing therapeutic massage.

 Yoga Classes – Not only will yoga (at the level you require) help you clear your mind, it will increase your strength and flexibility during a time you need to possess both physical and emotional strength.